Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-05-22-whytelling-kids-you-tried-so-hard-is-better-than-telling-them-youre-so-clever.md

 ---
 layout: post
-title: 'WhyTelling Kids 'You Tried So Hard' Is Better Than Telling Them 'You're So Clever''
+title: "WhyTelling Kids 'You Tried So Hard' Is Better Than Telling Them 'You're So Clever'"
 date: 22-May-2014
 categories: tbd
 ---